Check Engine Light Toyota Corolla: Common Causes by Year

 Why does my Toyota Corolla check engine light come on and off?

 An intermittent check engine light usually means the fault is temperature-dependent (e.g., a failing sensor that reads correctly when cold but fails when hot) or caused by a loose connection.
 Common culprits on Corollas are the purge valve, oxygen sensors, or ignition coils in early stages of failure.
+Once the code logs, it stays in the ECM memory until cleared — even if the light goes off.

 Is the Toyota Corolla check engine light expensive to fix?